Advertiser Disclosure

 Will a prepaid card help improve my credit?

 Prepaid cards will not improve your credit because prepaid card issuers do not report activity on the card to any credit bureau.
 A prepaid card can be a convenient resource for managing your finances.
 However, it does not help you build credit.
-A secured card, if you can qualify, is a better option for building or rebuilding your credit.
+A secured card, if you can qualify, is better for building or rebuilding your credit.

 How can I get my credit report to see if there are any errors?